artjsalina5/Sparse-Bayesian-Discriminant-Analysis/README.md

 ### Scripts

+#### `SBDA.m`
+- Implements the full version of Sparse Bayesian Discriminant Analysis.
+- Includes group-level feature handling, iterative updates of weights, and hyperparameters (`alpha`, `beta`).
+- Provides detailed convergence criteria based on evidence and weight changes.
+- Suitable for datasets with hierarchical or grouped feature structures.

 #### `SBDA_easy.m`
 - Implements a simplified version of Sparse Bayesian Discriminant Analysis.
 - Iteratively updates weights (`w`), hyperparameters (`alpha` and `beta`), and evidence to identify the most relevant features for classification.